-This is the best homemade sloppy joe sauce you'll find!
-Don't get your sloppy joe sauce from in a can, use this easy and simple from scratch recipe!
+This recipe makes the best sloppy joes you’ll find!
+Don’t get your sloppy joe sauce from in a can (like Manwich), use this easy and simple to make homemade sloppy joes!
 Perfect amount of spice, sweet, and delicious sloppy joe flavor!

-Sloppy Joes are a constant favorite in many homes across the nation, mine included.
-Most families reach for a can sloppy joe sauce to create their favorite sandwiches.
-But gosh darn...give this recipe a try!!
-You'll find that making the sauce from scratch is really easy and allows you to customize it to your family's favorites.
+Sloppy Joes are a family favorite in many homes across the nation, mine included.
+Most families reach for a canned sauce to create their sloppy joe sandwiches.
+But gosh darn…give this recipe a try!!
+You’ll find that making the sauce from scratch is really easy and the best way to customize it to your family’s preferences.
+Skip the canned stuff!

 What is sloppy joe sauce?